 There are two other silhouettes by Hubard, purportedly of Delia and her mother, Elizabeth Rawson, which can be viewed on the Bonham’s site.

-According to the 1851 census, Delia lived with her sister Katherine and her husband, Thomas Worsley, and five servants at Martin Lodge, Saint Benedict, Cambridge, Cambridgeshire.5 Worsley was Master of Downing College.
+According to the 1851 census, Delia lived with her sister Catherine and her husband, Thomas Worsley, and five servants at Martin Lodge, Saint Benedict, Cambridge, Cambridgeshire.5 Worsley was Master of Downing College.
 Delia is listed as an ‘annuitant’, which suggests she had a private income.
 We have no idea when she left Wasdale Hall or if she returned prior to her father’s death.

 Passing of Stansfeld & Elizabeth